barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 How would you answer the question, "what’s the best way to allocate police to reduce crime in the city?"
 Many might answer: send more officers to areas with the highest amount of reported crimes.

-I think that's how no-nonsense detective [Lennie Briscoe](https://en.wikipedia.org/wiki/Lennie_Briscoe) might respond, at least.
+That's how no-nonsense detective [Lennie Briscoe](https://en.wikipedia.org/wiki/Lennie_Briscoe) might respond, at least.

-In order to answer this question, I used crime data provided by the MPD, again through [OpenData DC](http://opendata.dc.gov/datasets?q=crime).
-Using a similar method as with the stop and frisk data, I matched individual reported crimes to each of the 39 neighborhoods using latitude and longitude provided by the MPD.
+In order to answer this question, we used crime data collected during the same time period as the stop and frisk data provided by the MPD, again through [OpenData DC](http://opendata.dc.gov/datasets?q=crime).
+Using a similar method as with the stop and frisk data, we matched individual reported crimes to each of the 39 neighborhoods using latitude and longitude provided by the MPD.

+This section will test the theory that stop and frisk is used not to target or profile specific neighborhoods based on their racial composition, but rather is used purely as a method to reduce crime by targeting high crime areas by preemptively stopping and questioning potential criminals.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/08_crime_frisks.png)

 The chart above illustrates a pretty linear relationship between the previous years' reported crime level and stop and frisk in each neighborhood of DC.
-Of course, there are dozens and dozens of other confounding variables that influence crime and policing behavior not being considered in this simplistic approach, but if you were only to use this one variable to predict stop and frisk, you would end up with a model<sup>1</sup> like this:
+Of course, there are dozens and dozens of other confounding variables that influence crime and policing behavior not being considered in this simplistic approach, but if you were only to use this one variable to predict stop and frisk, you would end up with a model<sup>2</sup> like this:

 <table style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>